 Securing the future of renewable energy: Why solar cybersecurity matters

-Solar panels, wind turbines, and other renewables are increasingly connected to the internet to facilitate essential activities such as monitoring, making them easy targets for cyberattacks.
+Solar panels, wind turbines, and other renewables are increasingly connected to the internet to facilitate essential activities such as monitoring, making them, like any other device connected to the internet, exposed to cyberattacks.
 These devices often rely on software and firmware that, if not regularly updated, can be exploited by hackers.
 One of the primary vulnerabilities lies in the communication networks that connect renewable energy devices to the grid.
-This connectivity allows for efficient energy management but also creates opportunities for cybercriminals to access and manipulate these systems.
+This connectivity allows for efficient energy management but also creates opportunities for cybercriminals to access and manipulate unsecured systems.

 Cyber threats to a business owner